There are some really expensive inflatable canoes, but are they worth it? What's better than the cheaper ones?

 What to look for in a quality inflatable canoe

-There are a number of things to look for in an inflatable canoe.
+There are several things to look for in an inflatable canoe.

 - The inflatable material should be strong and durable.

-- The hull should be protected with a separate strong covering to add further protection to the inflatable sections.
+- The hull should be protected with a separate strong covering to further protect the inflatable sections.

 - Boston valves will make inflating and deflating a lot easier.